 3 steps to help create a retirement income plan

-Here are 3 steps to help you think through your needs and create a plan to go from saving to spending in retirement.
+Use these three steps to help think through your needs and create a plan to go from saving to spending in retirement.

-Step 1.
-Identify what you’ll need to spend each month in retirement.
+1. Identify your expenses.
+What will you likely need to spend each month in retirement?

-Make sure you cover your basic needs—food, housing, medical expenses, insurance and transportation.
-You may also want to spend some money on fun activities like travel or hobbies.
-If you’re not sure what your expenses will be, track what you spend today to get a feel for where your money goes.
+First, cover your basic needs—food, housing, medical expenses, insurance, and transportation.
+Then think about “fun” money—what you’ll likely spend on things like travel or hobbies.
+If you can’t picture what those expenses will be, track what you spend today to get a feel for where your money goes.

 Also think about how long your retirement might last.
 Hoping to retire early?
 You’ll need income to cover those additional years.
-Do people in your family tend to live a long time?
-The longer you live, the more money you’ll likely need.
+Do people in your family tend to live longer?
+Plan accordingly to help so you don’t outlive your retirement savings.

-Step 2.
-Identify how much money you’ll have coming in, and from where.
+2. Identify your income.
+How much money will you likely have coming in, and from where?

-Step 3.
-Match up your “money coming in” to your estimated expenses in retirement.
+3. Match up your money coming in to your estimated expenses in retirement.

-One approach is to use your guaranteed income to cover your basic needs.
-If your guaranteed income won’t cover all of those essential expenses, use your variable income sources to fill in the gap, plus cover the fun stuff—travel, hobbies and other bucket list items.
+One approach: Use anticipated income to cover your basic needs.
+If it doesn’t cover all those essential expenses, dip into your variable income sources to fill in the gap, plus cover the fun stuff—travel, hobbies, and other bucket list items.

 Ready to get started?

-- Have a Principal retirement account from your employer?
-Log in to principal.com to access personalized planning, sign up for our quarterly newsletter and more.
+- Have a Principal® retirement account from your employer?
+Log in to principal.com to access personalized planning, sign up for quarterly newsletter and more.
 First time logging in?
-Get started here.
+Create an account.

 - Interested in starting an individual retirement account (IRA) or consolidating other accounts into your existing one?
 Call 800-247-8000, ext.
 2503 between 7 a.m. and 9 p.m.
 CT.
 Not familiar with IRAs?
 Here’s a refresher.